Xen0morphh/DiscordRPC/README.md

 > [!TIP]
 > **How to get your Discord Token:**
 > You can retrieve your token by opening Discord in your web browser (or dev tools in the desktop app), opening Inspect Element -> Application -> Local Storage -> `https://discord.com`, and searching for the `token` key.
 Keep this token private!

+'''
+A VIDEO HOW TO GET TOKEN: https://youtu.be/OYHVqdLGMTo
+'''

 ---